telerik/blazor-docs/_contentTemplates/common/get-started.md

 You may also find useful the [Getting started videos for Blazor](https://www.youtube.com/watch?v=aaRAZYaJ4xc&list=PLvmaC-XMqeBYPTwcm478vs8Rujq2tiVJo) by Telerik.

->caption  Once you have the vanilla Blazor application running, continue to the next steps.
+>caption  Once you have a vanilla Blazor application running, continue to the next steps.
 #end

 #add-nuget-feed
-## Add the Telerik NuGet Feed to Visual Studio
+### Add the Telerik NuGet Feed to Visual Studio

 Telerik UI for Blazor is distributed through our private NuGet feed.